What is a Power of Attorney?

 The Hotline can help you create Powers of Attorney

 Would you like help creating a Power of Attorney?
 Do you have questions about Powers of Attorney that you would like to ask a lawyer?
 Call our Free Legal Advice Hotline!
-Available Monday and Wednesday mornings, from 9:30 AM to 11:30 AM.
+Available Monday to Friday mornings, from 9:30 AM to 11:30 AM.

 The Powers of Attorney (POA) Pilot Project is funded by: